jangocoo/semantic-ledger-protocol/README.md

 The Novelty Engine defines how conceptual novelty is measured and integrated.

 ### Semantic Embeddings
-Each submission is converted into a vector using a standardized, protocol-defined embedding model.
+Each submission is converted into a vector trajectory using a standardized, protocol-defined embedding model.

 ### Conceptual Distance
 The embedding is compared against the existing Concept Graph.
 Distance to nearest concepts determines novelty.